 Deadline and term

 The Calgary Institute for the Humanities Fellowship in Applied Ethics is offered in alternating years.
-The call for applications for the 2023-24 academic year is now open.
+The call for applications for the 2023-24 academic year is now closed.

 The CIH established this fellowship in 2020.
 We award the Fellowship in Applied Ethics every two years.

 The Fellowship's principal objectives are to support research and community engagement on the topic of applied ethics.
 This can include: